Kenilworth and District Poppy Appeal launched at care home

 More than 100 businesses, schools and clubs will be supporting the appeal by selling poppies.
 They will stay on sale until Remembrance Sunday which falls on November 12.

+Cllr Dickson added: “I was really pleased to support the poppy appeal this year, and it was fitting to be with older people whose families have been affected by the previous World Wars.

-Cllr Dickson added: “It is really fitting that Kenilworth Manor was the chosen location for this year’s launch and we hope the appeal raises lots of money for such a great cause.”
+“We hope the appeal raises lots of money for such a great cause.”

 Anyone wishing to donate or to enquire about help from the Royal British Legion, Kenilworth Poppy Appeal can be contacted on 07964 704941.